ideiadoluiz/FartometerIOSProject/README.md

 After that, you should probably configure your info.plist file with your **FacebookAppID** key.

+### HOW TO BUILD YOUR OWN FARTOMETER
+If you are willing to get to know how to build your own fartometer, please visit [How to build your own Fartometer](http://www.ideiadoluiz.com.br/site/how-to-build-your-own-fartometer/)

 ### LICENSE
 This project extends [GNU GPL v.
 2](https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html), so be aware of that, regarding copying, modifying and (re)destributing the application.